paulociecomp/talkfolio/user_stories.md

 # TALK PRESENTATION

-User can add a google docs presentation
+User can embed a google docs presentation
-User can add a slide share presentation
+User can embed a slide share presentation
+User can embed a youtube video
+User can embed a vimeo video